joshberc/Next-Express/README.md

 ### About me

-I have 2 years of production experience with both Node and React.
-I set up this project in a way that in can be expanded on the make a proper production application (with some minor modifications).
+I have 2 years of professional experience working with both Node.js and React.
+I've structured this project in a way that allows for seamless expansion, requiring only minor modifications to transform it into a fully-fledged production application.